 Biggest Grizzly Bear – Largest Grizzly Bear

-- Bears are scored on the basis of their skull measurement (length and width).
+- Bears are scored based on their skull measurement (length and width).

 - The record of the world’s largest grizzly bear is given to a skull found in Alaska in 1976.

-- The Big Bruin was a grizzly bear hunted in 2013 by Larry Fitzgerald in Alaska.
-It scored the record of the world’s second largest grizzly bear ever recorded.
+- The Big Bruin was a grizzly bear hunting in 2013 by Larry Fitzgerald in Alaska.
+It scored the record of the world’s second-largest grizzly bear ever recorded.

 - Goliath was an Alaskan grizzly bear that lived between 1967 and 1991 at Space Farms.
 His weight was described as a short ton (907 kg), while his body length was measured as 12 feet.
 He is often described as the biggest grizzly bear ever in captivity.